June 2014 Senior Activity Calendar

 Daniel Boone Social

-On this Boone Day, in honor of Kentucky frontiersman Daniel Boone, have residents make their own trail mix.
+On this Boone Day, in honor of Kentucky frontiersman Daniel Boone, encourage residents to make their own trail mix.

 Celebrate Dean Martin's birthday today by passing out alcohol-free martinis (Dean's favorite drink) to residents as they listen to popular Dean Martin songs.